De Sitter Horizon Edge Partition Functions: Discussions

 In addition, we have a tachyonic vector\footnote{The vector is tachyonic in the sense that the Proca mass squared $M^2$ is negative.
 If one takes into account the contribution from the curvature of $S^{d-1}$, the total effective mass $M^2+d-2=1$ remains positive.} and a massive scalar.

-We conclude this section by cataloging the edge theories identified in \cite{Anninos:2020hfj,Mukherjee:2023ihb} and this work:
+We conclude this section by cataloging the edge theories identified in previous and this work:

 This table encapsulates a wealth of structures and phenomena that invite further investigation.
+The first column summarizes the edge mode content for $p$-form theories previously obtained in \cite{Anninos:2020hfj,David:2021wrw,RiosFukelman:2023mgq,Mukherjee:2023ihb,Ball:2024hqe,Ball:2024xhf}.
+The second column summarizes the new detailed edge mode spectra for symmetric tensor fields obtained in this work.
 In the massless case, it is particularly intriguing that totally symmetric and anti-symmetric tensor gauge fields give rise to two distinct classes of edge theories: shift-symmetric and gauge theories.
-A natural next step is to complete this table by applying the methods developed in this work.
+A natural next step is to extend this table to the last column, namely the edge spectra for mixed-symmetry tensor fields that exist in $d\geq 4$, by applying the methods developed here.
+We have also not treated fermionic fields, which would require extending the $SO(d+2)\to U(1)\times SO(d)$ branching rule analysis.